thomasgtaylor/how.wtf/content/post/2023-04-15-jq-starts-with-query.md

 ---
-title: jq starts with query
-date: 2023-04-15T23:58:00-04:00
 author: Thomas Taylor
+categories:
+- os
+date: 2023-04-15 23:58:00-04:00
 description: How use a starts with query in jq
-categories:
-- OS
 tags:
-- Linux
+- linux
+title: jq starts with query
 ---

 If a user wants to search a `json` payload using a `starts_with` or “begins with” or “has prefix” query, `jq` natively supports it.